 Air ForceLockheed Martin

-• Constructing a 35,000-square-foot (3,300-square-meter) expansion of its PAC-3 Seeker Facility in Huntsville to boost annual production capacity by more than 30%.
+• Building a 35,000-square-foot (3,300-square-meter) extension of its PAC-3 Seeker Facility in Huntsville to boost annual production capacity by over 30%.

 Related Articles